airbytehq/airbyte/docs/contributing-to-airbyte/building-new-connector/source-acceptance-tests.md

   # discovery:  # skip this test
   incremental: []  # skip this test as well
 ```
-Ideally the connector should pass all acceptance tests.
-If test or its inputs omitted this test will be skipped.
+Ideally, the connector should pass all acceptance tests.
+If the test or its inputs omitted this test will be skipped.

 ## Test Spec
 Verify that a spec operation issued to the connector returns a valid spec.